-Students also have the option to choose electives that focus on other popular areas of interest, including:
+Students have the option to choose electives that focus on popular areas of interest, including:

 Salaries in these careers may vary depending on the industry and other factors.
 However, the U.S. Bureau of Labor Statistics (BLS) reports that management salaries in general are higher than in other occupations.
-In 2016, for example, human resource managers earned a median annual wage of $106,910.
-Those in the top 10 percent earned more than $190,000.
+In 2020, for example, human resource managers earned a median annual wage of $121,220.
+Those in the top 10% earned more than $208,000.

-Northwest's MBA in General Management program provides additional options that many students find helpful:
+Northwest's MBA in General Management program provides additional options that many students find helpful, such as:

-- Multiple start dates throughout the year allow students to choose the most convenient time for them.
+- Multiple start dates throughout the year allow students to choose the most convenient time to begin their online studies.

 - Students also have the option of paying for each course as they enroll, which may make financing an MBA less stressful (also potentially saving money on loans).

-Earning an MBA may be a salary-boosting move.
-But it can be much more.
-At Northwest Missouri State University, an MBA in management can prepare students for careers that are a match for individual areas of interest.
-Whether turning a great idea into a successful business or taking a leadership role in an international environment, MBA graduates have a world of options.
+Earning an MBA may be a salary-boosting move, but it can be much more.
+At Northwest Missouri State University, an MBA in Management can prepare students for careers that are a match for individual areas of interest.
+Whether turning a great idea into a successful business or deepening HR expertise, MBA graduates have a world of options.

-Learn more about Northwest Missouri State University's MBA in General Management Online.
+Learn more about Northwest Missouri State University's MBA in Management online program.